Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Key Takeaways

-RaftLabs built RaftStack CLI to standardize repo setup and cut project initialization time from several days to under 30 minutes.
+- RaftLabs built RaftStack CLI to cut project initialization from 2-3 days to under 30 minutes.
+The trick was encoding standards into a single command, not documenting them and hoping developers read the docs.

-Whether you're a tech lead struggling with inconsistent codebases, an engineering manager looking to scale your team's practices, or a developer curious about effective AI integration in development workflows, this deep-dive offers practical insights you can apply to your own organization.
+Whether you are a tech lead dealing with inconsistent codebases, an engineering manager looking to scale team practices, or a developer curious about effective AI integration in development workflows, this breakdown offers practical steps you can apply today.

 The Problem: Why Repository Setup Became a Bottleneck